How to Prepare Pets for the Fall

 Once a hurricane makes landfall, make sure to keep your pet on a leash, or contained in a carrier with a collar and ID tag.
 It is likely that your pet will be scared and anxious, so speak to them in a calm tone of voice.

 Even after the hurricane is over, keep your pet contained on a leash or in a carrier until you are sure the area is safe.

 Understanding How to Prepare Pets for the Fall

 Fall is a great time to take advantage of the outdoors alongside your four-legged companion.
 By taking simple but necessary steps to prepare your pet for colder months, it helps you and your pet enjoy this time of year safely and comfortably.

 Have a question about how to prepare pets for the fall?
-The experts at Bush Animal Clinic are here to help!
+The experts at North Jackson Animal Clinic are here to help!